Saturday, April 17, 2021

 It's finally here, folks!!

-After months of development, the time has come to ditch your PC and dust off the old Atari.
-Yes, a public release of the Atari STe upgraded Lotus Esprit Turbo Challenge will be available to download from tomorrow - April 10th.
-The only caveat is that your computer requires 1MB RAM and a working floppy disk drive.
+After months of development, the time has come.
+Yes, a public release of the upgraded Atari STe Lotus Esprit Turbo Challenge will be available to download from tomorrow, April 10th.
+The only caveat is that your computer requires 1MB of RAM and a working floppy disk drive.
 Surely nothing too drastic to ask?

-The original plan was to update Lotus with all the features missing from the original ST release.
-Jon added sky rasters, revamped roadside details and boosted the framerate.
-He later used the Blitter Chip to crunch those car sprites and smoothly scroll the landscape which delivered even more speed.
-Jamie Hamshere worked on the DMA audio to ditch the horrendous chip effects.
-As you can imagine, the end result of all this effort is quite staggering.
+If you didn't know, the plan was to update Lotus with the original's missing features: sky rasters, revamped roadside details, car sprites, and Blitter-boosting the framerate.
+Jamie Hamshere worked on the DMA audio to replace the original's horrendous effects.
+The end result of all this effort is staggering.

-I'd like to thank Jon for all his hard work and for sharing with me everything that he was working on over the months.
-It's been great to follow, a fascinating experience and tons of fun.
-I would like to thank Jamie & Masteries for their incredible DMA skills; I'll never forget the first time I played Lotus with sampled sound effects alongside the chip music.
+I’d like to thank Jon for his hard work and for sharing everything over the months.
+Following it has been a fascinating experience and loads of fun.
+I would like to thank Jamie & Masteries for their incredible DMA skills; I'll never forget the first time I played Lotus with samples alongside the chip music.

 Downloads will be available from tomorrow morning via AtariMania.
-Well, that's my weekend sorted...
+That's my weekend sorted...

 Did you know?

-The new Lotus Esprit actually works on the Atari ST and features sky rasters, faster gameplay, and more.
-The only caveat is the requirement of 1MB RAM and also a Blitter Chip (check the Options menu in GEM if you're unsure!).
-All Mega STs meet these requirements and late-model STFM's have an empty socket...
+Lotus Esprit also works on the Atari ST and features sky rasters, faster gameplay, and more.
+The only caveat is the requirement of 1MB RAM and a Blitter Chip (check the Options menu in GEM if you're unsure!).
+Mega STs meet the requirements, and late-model STFMs have an empty socket.
 Feeling tempted to upgrade?

-Worried that you don't have a working floppy disk at hand?
-Well, the download is compatible with floppy disk replacements and can also run off a hard drive/ultrasatan using programs like Floppy Image Runner.
-Check that out!
+Worried that you don't have a working floppy disk?
+Well, the download is compatible with floppy disk replacements and can also run off a hard drive/ultrasatan using programs like Floppy Image Runner (check that out).
+Also, the 16MHz Mega STe is supported - hold down the SHIFT key at bootup.
+Also, if you're missing the peculiar YM sound effects, then press the ALT key at bootup to disable the DMA samples.

-Check it out, I made the high score table.
-Honest, I swear I did... ahem!!
+Check it out, I made the high score table!!

 Preview Release Timeline Updates (for reference)

-I've made a few video recordings to flaunt the features of each release.
-All credit to Jonathan Thomas, Jamie Hamshere & Masteries (DMA audio) for all their hard work with each new release.
-Don't worry, the fantastic chip music remains an option and the STe's DMA playback has no negative effect on the framerate.
-Great work lads, keep it up!!
+I've made a few video recordings to flaunt the features of each beta release.
+All credit to Jonathan Thomas, Jamie Hamshere & Masteries for all their work with each version.
+Great work, lads, keep it up!!

 For reference, here are the links from each development build I have received: